Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Unhorsed, Custer was considerably harder to identify.
 Custer -- the man the Sioux called Long Hair -- had recently cut his hair short, and both Thompson and the Arikara scout, Soldier, said Custer had taken off his buckskin coat and was in his shirt sleeves.
 Unfortunately, any number of Seventh Cavalry officers could fit this general description: an officer in shirt sleeves with short hair.

-However, Custer's wounds may help identify his killer.
+However, Custer's wounds may help identify his killer as well.
 Most observers agreed with Godfrey and Seventh Cavalry surgeon Dr. H.R.
 Porter that Custer was shot twice, once through the ribs below the heart, and once through the left temple.
 It is also useful to know that unlike most of the Seventh Cavalry dead, Custer was not badly mutilated.

-Armed with this information, we at Astonisher.com have canvassed our 100 Voices -- the world's largest and most complete collection of eye-witness accounts of the Battle of the Little Bighorn -- and assembled Astonisher.com 's "Who Killed Custer -- Top Ten List."
+Armed with this information, we at Astonisher.com have canvassed 100 Voices -- the world's largest and most complete collection of eye-witness accounts of the battles of the Little Bighorn and Rosebud -- and assembled Astonisher.com's "Who Killed Custer -- Top Ten List."
+Here are the results.

 White Cow Bull, a 28 year-old Oglala Sioux warrior, said he was hanging out in the Cheyenne camp that Sunday morning with a Cheyenne buddy named Roan Bear.

-"He [Roan Bear] was a Fox warrior, belonging to one of that tribe's soldier societies, and was on guard duty that morning," White Cow Bull recalled to David Humphreys Miller.
+"He [Roan Bear] was a Fox warrior, belonging to one of that tribe's soldier societies, and was on guard duty that morning," White Cow Bull recalled in a battlefield interview with David Humphreys Miller.
 "He was stationed by the Shahiyela [Cheyenne] medicine tepee in which the tribe kept their Sacred Buffalo Head."

 When word of Reno's attack on the Hunkpapa end of the village swept the Cheyenne camp, White Cow Bull watched Cheyenne war chief Two Moon lead his men out to meet the American attackers "at a gallop," but neither he nor Roan Bear joined the departing warriors because of Roan Bear's duty to guard the Sacred Buffalo Head.